Prerona668/Object-Detection-project_AICTE_internship/README.md

 Monday : Introduction to object detections, various tools to be used .

-Tuesday : Collection of dataset on Traffic light object detection from kaggle and creating repository on github.
+Tuesday : Collection of dataset on Traffic light object detection from roboflow and creating repository on github.

+Wednesday: Examining the dataset

+Friday: Setting up YOLOV11 environment on google colab and importing libraries from roboflow